-The conference will follow-up the conclusions of the 5th Africa-EU Summit held in November 2017 in Abidjan, Côte d'Ivoire under the overarching theme: "Investing in Youth for Accelerated Inclusive Growth and Sustainable Development”.
-Visibility will also be given at the conference to a number on-going continental initiatives on improving quality of higher education systems in Africa including (a) Tuning Africa; (b) Harmonisation of African Higher Education Quality Assurance and Accreditation (HAQAA) that supports the Pan African Quality Assurance and Accreditation Framework and the development of the African standards and guidelines for quality assurance; (c) the Erasmus+ programme; (d) the Intra-Africa Academic Mobility Schemes; (e) the Marie Skłodowska-Curie actions and the Jean Monnet projects; and (f) the Continental Strategy for Education for Africa 2015-2025 (CESA).
+At the 5th Africa-EU Summit held in November 2017 in Abidjan, Côte d'Ivoire, under the general theme: "Investing in Youth for Accelerated Inclusive Growth and Sustainable Development", the EU and the AU committed to pursue in 2019 and beyond their partnerships on the Tuning Africa and HAQAA initiatives.
+These initiatives support (a) the implementation of the Pan-African Quality Assurance and Accreditation Framework (PAQAF); (b) the African Standards and Guidelines for quality assurance in higher education; (c) the Addis Ababa Regional Convention on Mutual Recognition of Qualifications in Africa; (d) the development of a Credit Transfer and Accumulation System in Africa. (e) the Erasmus+ programme; (f) the Intra-Africa Academic Mobility Programme; (g) the Marie Skłodowska-Curie actions and the Jean Monnet projects; and (h) the Continental Strategy for Education for Africa 2015-2025 (CESA).

-Promote awareness among the African higher education community of recent developments in enhancing quality assurance and accelerating regional harmonisation under the Africa – EU partnership, including the continental strategy for Education for Africa 2015-2025 (CESA); the Harmonisation of African Higher Education Quality Assurance and Accreditation (HAQAA) Initiative; Tuning and Erasmus +; the Intra-Africa Academic Mobility Schemes; the Marie Skłodowska-Curie actions; and Jean Monnet projects.
+Promote awareness among the African higher education community of recent developments in enhancing quality assurance and accelerating regional harmonization under the Africa – EU partnership, including the continental strategy for Education for Africa 2015-2025 (CESA); the Harmonisation of African Higher Education Quality Assurance and accreditation (HAQAA) Initiative; Tuning and Erasmus +; the Intra-Africa Academic Mobility Schemes; the Marie Skłodowska-Curie actions; and Jean Monnet projects;

-Document best practices from other regions of the world on promoting synergies among S&T and humanities, and enhancing quality assurance in higher education in attaining the SDGs and draw lessons for the African region;
+Document best practices from other regions of the world on implementing the regional harmonisation agenda of higher education and draw lessons for the African region;

 Foster the acquisition of skills in (a) the implementation of the Addis Ababa Convention on mutual recognition of qualifications in Africa; (b) measurement and modelling of quality in higher education; (c) quality assurance of open and distance learning delivery systems; (d) strengthening effective implementation of LMD reforms; (f) setting up and running effective quality assurance units at the institutional level; (g) Tuning and Credit Transfer; and (h) developing project proposals for the Erasmus+ and intra-African academic mobility programs.